petedavisdev/petedavis.dev/_notes/blog.md

 ## How to create your own VuePress theme
  - Starter (magnet)

+## Reusable content in VuePress
+ - Building pages from multiple markdown files

 ## Creating content lists in VuePress
+ - How to list out pages based on frontmatter

 ## Gatsby, Gridsome or VuePress?
  - Gatsby and Gridsome if you want content from an API